ermradulsharma/resume/CONTRIBUTING.md

 ### Pull Requests

 1. Fork the repo and create your branch from `main`.
+2. Once you push your changes to your fork, GitHub will often show a **"Compare & pull request"** banner at the top of the repository page.
+Click this to start your PR!
+3. If you don't see the banner, go to the "Pull Requests" tab and click "New pull request".
-2. If you've added code that should be tested, add tests.
+4. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+5. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+6. Ensure the test suite passes.
-5. Make sure your code lints.
+7. Make sure your code lints.
-6. Issue that pull request!
+8. Issue that pull request!

 ## Styleguides